SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Vampire Lord.md

           | **📏 20 burst** | **🎯 Each enemy in the area** |
       - name: Effect
         effect: Each target makes a **Might test**.
-This ability deals an extra 5 damage for each creature killed by the Sacrifice villain action
+This ability deals an extra 5 damage for each creature killed by the Sacrifice villain action.
         tier1: 11 corruption damage
         tier2: 8 corruption damage
         tier3: 2 corruption damage